horacioibrahim/iugu-python/README.md

 Iugu python API
 ============================================

-Iugu python compatible client for Iugu API v1
+This package is an idiomatic python lib to work with Iugu service.
+The lib is compatible with Iugu API v1

 Overview
 --------

-This package contains the lib code used to call the Iugu API from Python.
+This iugu-python lib is the more pythonic way to work with the webservices of payments iugu.com.
+This provides python objects to each entity of the service as Subscriptions, Plans, Customers, Invoices, etc. http://iugu.com/referencias/api - API Reference

 Prerequisites
 -------------